 Common Types of Pain Following Rear-End Collisions

 - Neck Injuries – Neck injuries are common in all types of car accidents.
 However, rear-end collisions are especially prone to causing whiplash.
 Whiplash is really a category of neck injuries which encompasses neck injuries caused by a sudden and forceful jolt to your neck.
-Typically, this happens when your head is thrown back and fourth in a car accident.
+Typically, this happens when your head is thrown back and forth in a car accident.

 - Head Injuries – Head injuries vary depending on the specific circumstances of the accident.
 They may include injuries to the top or side of your head or injuries to the face.

 - Seatbelt Injuries – Seatbelts save lives and you should always wear one.
 That being said, sometimes a rear-end collision could cause injuries to the chest area due to the seatbelt holding your body back during the accident.